Premature Ventricular Contractions

 With a PVC, the signal to start your heartbeat comes from one of the ventricles instead.
 This signal is premature, meaning it happens before the SA node has had a chance to fire.
 The signal spreads through the rest of your heart and can cause a heartbeat that is different than normal.
 Depending on when the premature beat happens, you may feel nothing at all, a skipped heartbeat, lightheaded, short of breath, or even chest pain.

 PVCs that happen only once in a while are common in people of all ages, but they're more common in older people.
 PVCs can happen in people without any heart disease, but they're more common in people with some kind of heart disease.
 PVCs rarely cause problems unless they occur again and again over a long period of time.
 In such cases, they can lead to a PVC-induced cardiomyopathy, or a weakening of the heart muscle from too many PVCs.
 Most often, this can go away once the PVCs are treated.

 Certain things can help set off a premature signal in the ventricles, such as:

-- Reduced blood flow to your heart
+- Reduced blood flow to your heart for any reason

-- Scarring after a heart attack (myocardial infarction)
+- Acute heart attack (myocardial infarction)

 Who is at risk for PVCs?